Rajkumar (2024 film): Pre-production

 On November 14, 2017, at the 16th Channel i Music Awards held in New York City, the protagonist of the film Shakib Khan announced a new film from his own production company SK Films.
 He said that it will be directed by Himel Ashraf.
 Although the name of the film was not finalized at that time.
 Shakib Khan said, we have planned to made a big film here (US) for our Bangladeshi cinema industry with domestic and foreign technicians, artists.
 And had it not been for covid, it would have been shot for so long and released here.
 On the announcement of the film, director Himel Ashraf told Channel i Online, the story and screenplay of this new movie is mine.
 70% of the movie will be shot in Las Vegas, Los Angeles, New York City and Hollywood sometime next year (2022).
 The rest of the shooting will be in Bangladesh.
 Then on March 28, 2022, the film's Maharat was held in World's Fair Marina, Queens, New York.
 The film's name and the actress' name were announced in Maharat.
 The film is titled Rajkumar were taken and American actress Courtney Coffey has been announced as the lead actress of the film.
 The film will be co-produced by Shakib Khan with Zakaria Masood and Kazi Riton, will be produced under Shakib Khan's SK Films banner, confirmed at the event.
 Shakib Khan said in the event that not only Bangladesh, "Rajkumar" will be released in different countries of the world including US, London, Middle East, Canada, India.
-Prothom Alo quoting the director Himel Ashraf's source, said that the filming of Rajkumar will be begin in July 2022.
+Prothom Alo quoting the director Himel Ashraf's source, said that the filming of Rajkumar would begin in July 2022.
 The film's protagonist Shakib Khan was supposed to come to Dhaka on April 25, 2022 to participate in the filming, but in the end he did not come.
 Later he came to Bangladesh on 17th August on the year.
 After the massive success of Priyotoma (2023), produced by Arshad Adnan, in an interview with Channel i, director Himel Ashraf confirmed that Arshad Adnan will also produce Rajkumar.
 Later, Courtney Coffey came to Dhaka on December 9, 2023 to participate in the filming.
 Then on December 10, they participated in a photoshoot during Bangladesh President Mohammed Shahabuddin's 74th birthday event.